PagerTree/pt4-docusaurus/learn/docker/overview.md

 ### Architecture

-Docker uses a client-server architecture.&#x20;
+Docker uses a client-server architecture.

 The Docker client talks to the Docker daemon, which does the heavy lifting of building and running your Docker containers.
 The Docker client and daemon can run on the same or different system.
 The Docker client and daemon communicate using a REST API, over UNIX sockets or a network interface.